katcipis/sophia/notes/fire-valley.md

 The interesting history about the Apple 1/2 designed by Woz and Apple 3 designed by commitee and marketers :-).

+## IBM master move

+Elaborate how IBM reinvented itself on the PC market.

 ## Epilogue: Technology as the mirror of us

 Reflect on how the start of the PC reflected the hackers